javaBin/ems-ios/README.md

 EMS-redux client app for iOS.

+Currently used for

+* JavaZone
+* flatMap

-Main usage is JavaZone but anyone who is using EMS-redux or who can deliver the same Collection+JSON feed structure can use the app.
+Can be used by anyone who is using EMS-redux or who can deliver the same Collection+JSON feed structure.

 ## EMS-redux